 Hi, I’m Imran Khan

-Working at the intersection of optics, imaging systems, and AI-driven analysis.
+Optical physicist and metrology engineer working at the intersection of optics, imaging systems, and applied AI.

 Download Résumé Let's connect! github